 Finally, we evaluate the methods on the Facebook data set.
 Unlike in the previous data sets, data samples are not embedded in an ambient space in this data set, as each data sample represents a social network user.
 As the methods except GrALP, SSL, and DASGA require an ambient space representation of data as input, the data samples are mapped to the Euclidean space $\mathbb{R}^D$ with the multidimensional scaling (MDS) algorithm \cite{cox2000multidimensional} using the normalized graph weight matrices.
 The dimension of the MDS embedding is empirically chosen as $D=5$.
 The target domain misclassification errors of the methods, which are averaged over $1000$ random trials, are presented in Figure \ref{fig:Facebook}.
 The balanced error rates are reported in these results in order to remove any bias due to the unequal presence of the two classes in the data set.

-Gender prediction on a social network graph is a challenging problem; nevertheless, the gender information seems to be implicitly encoded to some extent in the graphs of the two communities, which can also be observed by inspecting the variation of the label functions on the two graphs in Figure \ref{fig:Facebook_dataset}.
+Gender prediction on social network graphs is a challenging problem; nevertheless, the gender information seems to be implicitly encoded to some extent in the graphs of the two communities, which can also be observed by inspecting the variation of the label functions on the two graphs in Figure \ref{fig:Facebook_dataset}.
 Figure \ref{fig:Facebook} suggests that the proposed GrALP method performs reasonably well in this challenging setup.
-In particular, in Figure \ref{fig:errors_facebook_target}, GrALP performs better than the other methods when the ratio of available target labels is relatively low.
+In Figure \ref{fig:errors_facebook_target}, GrALP performs better than the other methods when the ratio of available target labels is very few; however, gets outperformed by SA and JGSA when more target labels are known.
 In domain adaptation applications, typically no or few target labels are available, and the proposed method seems to effectively exploit the information in the source domain under such conditions.
-In Figure \ref{fig:errors_facebook_source}, GrALP is also observed to outperform the other methods under limited availability of the source labels.
-Figures \ref{fig:errors_facebook_target} and \ref{fig:errors_facebook_source} show that most of the methods have a correct classification rate fluctuating around $50\%$ in this binary classification problem, indicating that they cannot extract any information at all from labeled data samples.
+In Figures \ref{fig:errors_facebook_source}-\ref{fig:errors_facebook_all_labeled}, GrALP mostly outperforms the other methods.
+Most of the compared methods have a correct classification rate fluctuating around $50\%$ in this binary classification setting, indicating that they cannot extract any information at all from labeled data samples.
 The comparison of the results in Figures \ref{fig:errors_facebook_match} and \ref{fig:errors_facebook_part_labeled} is particularly interesting.
 The classification accuracy of GrALP does not improve much with the increase in the number of matches in Figure \ref{fig:errors_facebook_match} where the matched nodes are unlabeled, in contrast to its tendency to improve in Figure \ref{fig:errors_facebook_part_labeled} where the matches are partially labeled.
 The knowledge of the labels at the matched nodes is seen to be helpful in this data set, where the label function (gender) has a much faster variation on the graphs compared to the previous data sets.
-The results in Figure \ref{fig:errors_facebook_part_labeled} suggest that the proposed method can outperform the other domain adaptation methods if sufficiently many matches are available between the two graphs.
-The baseline SSL method performs particularly well in Figures \ref{fig:errors_facebook_part_labeled} and \ref{fig:errors_facebook_all_labeled} when there is sufficiently high label information in the target graph leaking from the source graph through the matches.
-The increase in the error rates of the graph-based GrALP, SSL, and DASGA methods at high match ratios in Figure \ref{fig:errors_facebook_all_labeled} is an unexpected behavior, which probably occurs due to a bias caused by the particular distribution of the matched nodes on the graphs, which cannot be eliminated with random repetitions as the identities of the matched nodes (common users between the two communities) are fixed in this particular data set.
+The general increase in the error rates of the methods at high match ratios in Figure \ref{fig:errors_facebook_all_labeled} is a rather unexpected behavior, which probably occurs due to some bias caused by the particular distribution of the matched nodes on the two graphs, which cannot be eliminated with random repetitions as the identities of the matched nodes (common users between the two communities) are fixed in this particular data set.